-Working with business is fundamental to everything we do at IfM: our researchers work with industry to understand their challenges and to develop cutting-edge solutions to them; our students work in companies on real industrial problems; and our dissemination arm, IfM ECS, transfers new ideas developed by IfM researchers to companies through consultancy and executive and professional development.
+Working with business is fundamental to everything we do at IfM: our researchers work with industry to understand their challenges and to develop cutting-edge solutions to them; our students work in companies on real industrial problems; and our dissemination arm, IfM Engage, transfers new ideas developed by IfM researchers to companies through consultancy and executive and professional development.

 Research and practice networks